LESLIE: Diane in Missouri needs some help with windows at her money pit. What can we do for you?

 DIANE: Oh, good.

-TOM: And today, if you replace them, you can qualify for a 30 percent tax credit to the end of the year, which will cut down on the cost, if you use qualifying windows.
+TOM: And today, if you replace them, you may be able to qualify for a 30 percent tax credit to the end of the year, which will cut down on the cost, if you use qualifying windows.

 DIANE: OK.
 Well, thank you very much.
 I appreciate your help.